speckdrumm/speckdrumm.github.io/_posts/2019-04-26-demo-authoring.md

 and which entities are currently selected.
 Selections are reflected by the designers shown in the property grid.
 * Status Bar - Basic APIs for controlling the contents and color of the status bar.

-I'll refrain from detailing the UI components that come with bart.
+I'll refrain from detailing the UI components that come with Bart.
 They're listed in the diagram listed next and should be pretty self explanatory:

 ![Bart](/assets/bart_tool.png){: .center-image }
-*Basic components that make up Bart*
+*Notable components that make up Bart*

 ## Speckdrumm.Bart.Stubble